fbpx

 Hasan: We’re not near the thousands yet, but one of the things launching as a franchise has really done for us is that it’s given us a profile within the industry.

 Whenever anybody wants to know anything about female plumbers or getting into plumbing, if they’re a woman, then we are the first people they call.
 So we get calls from colleges.
 We get calls from parents whose daughters want to be plumbers.
 We get calls from women who want to train to be plumbers and want to know how to go about it.
-We get calls from women who are in training and want to know what the next steps can be.
+There are calls from women who are in training and want to know what the next steps can be.
 And we get calls from industry as to how they can attract more women.

 So the profile actually has been really brilliant for us because it’s meant that last year we were able to host an event in central London, which was the largest gathering of female installers ever, really.